 - What is the official website of Grishneshwar Temple?

 - What are some temples near Grishneshwar Temple?

 The history of Grishneshwar temple speaks of Maloji Bhosle, an ardent devotee and chief of the Verul village.
 He built the temple in the 16th century after he found a treasure hidden inside an ant hill.
 Rani Ahilyabai Holker, Queen of Indore, renovated the temple in the 17th century.

 According to Shivapuran, several legends are associated with this ancient place of worship:

-During his hunting expeditions, the king of Verul killed the animals living in the hermitage of Rishis.
-So the angered Rishis cursed the king and insects swarmed all over his body.
-The king wandered in the forest and came across a small hole with water flowing from it.
+The legend of shivalay states that during hunting expeditions, the king of Verul killed nimals living in the hermitage of Rishis.
+So the angered Rishis cursed the king and insects swarmed over his body.
+The king wandered in the forest and came across a hole with water flowing from it.

 The moment he started drinking the water, the insects miraculously vanished from his body.
 The overwhelmed king did severe penance in that place.
 Pleased with the penance, Lord Brahma blessed the king and created a lake that came to be known as Shivalay.

-Once, Lord Shiva and his consort Parvathi were staying in the Sahayadri range near the Shivalay.
+Legend of kumkumeshwar states that once, Lord Shiva and his consort Parvathi were staying in the Sahayadri range near Shivalay.
 One day, when the Goddess was about to apply vermillion, she mixed it with the Shivalay water.
-Then the vermillion transformed into a Linga and a radiant light emitted from it much to the Goddess’s amazement.
+Then the vermillion transformed into a Linga and radiant light emitted from it.